julius-boettger/dotfiles/README.md

 cp -f /etc/nixos/hardware-configuration.nix /etc/dotfiles/devices/desktop/
 ```

-> Paths like `devices/desktop/default.nix` are referencing this the content of this repo, which should now be in `/etc/dotfiles/`, so the full path in this case would be `/etc/dotfiles/devices/desktop/default.nix`.
+> Paths like `devices/desktop/default.nix` are referencing the content of this repo, which should now be in `/etc/dotfiles/`, so the full path in this case would be `/etc/dotfiles/devices/desktop/default.nix`.

-If you search for `xrandr` in `modules/awesome/rc.lua` (or `devices/desktop/default.nix`) you will find two commands which are for my specific dual-monitor setup.
-The idea is that one command configures both monitors and the other just the primary monitor, so that the secondary monitor is toggleable by pressing Super+P. If you want to use this functionality you will have to adjust the commands for your specific setup. ~~But you can also just leave them like that and don't press Super+P.~~

-It's pretty much the same thing for my Hyprland config, but I extracted the device specific stuff into two variables called `second_monitor` and `second_monitor_config`, which I set in `devices/desktop/hyprland.conf`.
-The config there shows what works for my setup, you may need to change it for yours.

 There are some files you now should take a look at and adjust them to your liking:
 - `variables.nix` (should explain itself)
-- `devices/desktop/default.nix` contains some device-specific configuration like mounting a partition.
+- `default.nix` and `hyprland.conf` in `devices/desktop/` contain some device- / hardware-specific configuration like setting the resolution, mounting a partition, ...
 You may pick and choose what seems useful to you, or just delete it.
 - Of course you may also want to look at and change every other file ;)

 Then rebuild your system with `sudo nixos-rebuild switch --flake /etc/dotfiles#desktop --impure`.
 After you've done this once, `flake-rebuild` should be available as a shorthand that serves the same purpose.